-Session Details Social Studies Standards Other Standards (Please specify) Common Core ELA Common Core Math Competition Prep: Considering Economic Factors Students explore economic circumstances under which they may implement different strategies in preparation of the alternative scenario games available in the simulation.
+Contain Chardian Session Details Social Studies Standards (Economics and Financial Literacy) Common Core ELA Common Core Math Competition Prep: Considering Economic Factors Students explore economic circumstances under which they may implement different strategies in preparation of the alternative scenario games available in the simulation.
 Students will: Express and use the program's key terms.
 Express the importance of profit to a business's success.
 Evaluate and select the optimal business-based choices using the resources available.
 Recognize that shocks to demand or supply affect business management decisions.
-Grades 9-10 RI.9-10.2,4 SL.9-10.2 L.9-10.1,2,4,6 Grades 11-12 RI-11-12.2,3,4,7 SL.11-12.1,2,3,4,6 L.11-12.1-3 Mathematic al Practices 1-8 Competition Prep: Presenting the JA Titan of Business Competition In this game-based session, students compete as businesses to see which will be crowned the JA Titan of Industry.
+13. Financial decision-making involves considering alternatives by examining costs and benefits.
+Grades 9-10 RI.9-10.2,4 SL.9-10.2 L.9-10.1,2,4,6 Grades 11-12 RI-11-12.2,3,4,7 SL.11-12.1,2,3,4,6 L.11-12.1-3 Mathematical Practices 1-8 Competition Prep: Presenting the JA Titan of Business Competition In this game-based session, students compete as businesses to see which will be crowned the JA Titan of Industry.
 Students will: Express the importance of profit to the success of a business.
 Apply the profit equation: profit equals total revenue minus total costs.
 Demonstrate an understanding that companies are constrained by limited resources.
 Evaluate the possible trade-offs for each business decision before committing to the decision.
 Use a budget as a strategy to monitor income, expenses, and other financial records.
 Identify potential customers and their preferred phone features to increase profitability.
 Identify a new phone feature to be developed to potentially increase profits.
 Additionally, depending on the simulation settings selected, students may: Apply debt financing for profitability.
 Express the benefits to a business of making intentional, positive CSR decisions for the business, its employees, and the community.
-Grades 9-10 RI.9-10.2,4 SL.9-10.2 L.9-10.1,2,4,6 Grades 11-12 RI-11-12.2,3,4,7 SL.11-12.1,2,3,4,6 L.11-12.1-3 Mathematic al Practices 1-8
+13. Financial decision-making involves considering alternatives by examining costs and benefits.
+Grades 9-10 RI.9-10.2,4 SL.9-10.2 L.9-10.1,2,4,6 Grades 11-12 RI-11-12.2,3,4,7 SL.11-12.1,2,3,4,6 L.11-12.1-3 Mathematical Practices 1-8